 Conventional wisdom assumes that central banks' utilization of their balance sheets was limited prior to the 1970s.
-This is partly due to the emphasis on the interest rate as the primary operational tool in the treaties by Bagehot and others in the late 19th century, and partly due to central banks' alleged "passive" mandates (Sayers, 1956; Volcker, 2004; Carlson and Wheelock, 2015; Shafik, 2016).
-However, we document that time and again, central banks deployed their power to create liquidity in a bid to insulate economies from disasters.
-While such deployments first began to be linked to geopolitical tail events during the 17th and 18th centuries - occurring with increasing regularity during wars and revolutions -, we document how the context of central bank liquidity support gradually but consistently shifted towards financial crises: not just the frequency of different tail events, but the sensitivity of central banks to offer liquidity support changed over time.
-In particular, central banks' sensitivity to financial crises has risen sharply over the 20th century and increasingly became a systematic response to financial distress after the Great Depression.
+This is partly due to the emphasis on the interest rate as the primary operational tool in the treatises by Walter Bagehot and others in the late 19th century, and partly due to central banks' alleged "passive" mandates (Sayers, 1956; Volcker, 2004; Carlson and Wheelock, 2015; Shafik, 2016).
+However, we show that time and again, central banks deployed their power to create liquidity in a bid to insulate economies from disasters.
+While such deployments first began to be linked to geopolitical shocks during the 17th and 18th centuries - occurring with increasing regularity during wars and revolutions -, we show that the trigger for central bank liquidity support gradually but consistently shifted towards financial crises.
+Not only the frequency of tail events, but the sensitivity of central banks to offer liquidity support changed over time.
+In particular, central banks' sensitivity to financial crises has risen sharply over the 20th century and, after the Great Depression, increasingly became a systematic response to financial distress.

 Our long-run historical data allow us to study the effects of central bank liquidity support during financial crises.
-Building upon the classic paradigm of public runs on bank retail deposits (Diamond and Dybvig, 1983), recent scholarship placed liquidity at the heart of theories rationalising financial turmoil (Caballero and Krishnamurthy, 2008; Brunnermeier, 2009; Bolton et al., 2011; Gertler and Karadi, 2011; Acharya and Skeie, 2011; Ashcraft et al., 2011; Guerrieri and Shimer, 2014; Benmelech et al., 2016; del Negro et al., 2017).
+Building upon the classic paradigm of public runs on bank retail deposits (Diamond and Dybvig, 1983), recent scholarship has placed liquidity at the heart of theories rationalising financial turmoil (Caballero and Krishnamurthy, 2008; Brunnermeier, 2009; Bolton et al., 2011; Gertler and Karadi, 2011; Acharya and Skeie, 2011; Ashcraft et al., 2011; Guerrieri and Shimer, 2014; Benmelech et al., 2016; del Negro et al., 2017).
 Stress events associated with uncertainty about asset returns can spiral into a collective flight to liquid assets, i.e., central bank reserves and close substitutes, to meet unexpected shortfalls in returns and cash flows.
 Dried-up asset markets threaten to push even sound institutions into illiquidity.
-Unless the monetary authority meets the elevated desire to hold liquidity in these situations, the shock will be transmitted beyond the financial system itself, fuelling potentially severe real economic downturns.
+Unless the monetary authority meets the elevated desire to hold liquidity in these situations, the shock will be transmitted beyond the financial system itself, fueling potentially severe real economic downturns.

 However, there is no consensus about whether the alleviating effects of crisis liquidity support are large enough to dominate other possible general equilibrium (side-) effects.
 Adverse selection and moral hazard can increase banks' risk taking (Drechsler et al., 2016a; Behr and Wang, 2020), financial frictions hampering the distribution of liquidity can foster credit misallocation (e.g. Bleck and Liu, 2018) and the monetary authority risks being trapped by overdosed liquidity (Benmelech and Bergman, 2012; Acharya et al., 2022).
-In fact, Bordo et al. (2001) posited that banking crises observed since the late 19th century over a sample of about 80 countries were on average associated with larger GDP losses when accompanied by open ended liquidity support.
-Yet these estimates suffer from a potentially decisive endogeneity bias: support will scale with crisis severity.
-We propose and implement a novel identification strategy to estimate the causal effects of central bank liquidity support.
+In fact, Bordo et al. (2001) posited that banking crises observed since the late 19th century over a sample of about 80 countries were on average associated with larger GDP losses when accompanied by open-ended liquidity support.
+1 Yet these estimates suffer from a potential endogeneity bias: support will scale with crisis severity.
+We propose and implement a novel identification strategy to estimate the causal effects of central bank liquidity support.2

 Our identification strategy is based on a narrative assessment of a central bank governor's beliefs prior to the outbreak of a banking crisis, relying on a detailed analysis of historical sources.
-We suggest that in line with previous research that found politicians and other policymakers can be sorted according to relatively stable economic "ideologies" - even if the specific labels and day-to-day discussions fluctuate.
-Central bank governors can be classified according to their fundamental policy beliefs over time as well, in particular with respect to the moral hazard dimension of central bank support for the financial sector.
-Recent research has established close links between personal beliefs of political decision-makers, relative economic preferences, and aggregate economic outcomes (Gohlmann and Vaubel, 2007; Mishra and Reshef, 2019; Monnet and Puy, 2020; Malmendier and Wachter, 2022).
+It is well known that politicians and other policymakers can be sorted according to relatively stable economic "ideologies" - even if the specific labels and day-to-day discussions fluctuate.
+Recent research has established close links between personal beliefs of political decision-makers, relative economic preferences, and aggregate economic outcomes (Gohlmann and Vaubel, 2007; Mishra and Reshef, 2019; Monnet and Puy, 2020; Malmendier and Wachter, 2022).3 In the same way,